kgrid/knowledge-objects/lung-cancer-validator/README.md

 ### Running

-direct to repository where file is saved and run the Lung Cancer Validator executable
+Direct to repository where file is saved and run the Lung Cancer Validator executable

 ```
 python validator.py